qubalee/qubalee.github.io/_posts/2025-04-11-quantifying-bioturbation.md

 ## Cite this post
 If you found this post helpful, please consider citing it and the references below as well as reading more about this topic in our previous work on [Bioturbation Impact on Reservoir and Aquifer Properties](/posts/2025/04/bioturbation/)

 >Alqubalee, A. (2025, April 11).
-Impact of sample size on quantifying bioturbation in burrow-related strata. https://qubalee.com/posts/2025/04/quantifying-bioturbation/
+Impact of Sample Size on Quantifying Bioturbation in Burrow-Related Strata. https://qubalee.com/posts/2025/04/quantifying-bioturbation/
 {: .prompt-info }